openstack-infra/system-config/doc/source/translate.rst

 before being applied in production.

 Translators work through the Zanata web UI or with the zanata-cli tool to do their translations.
-A series of Jenkins jobs handle translations proposals on the proposal slave.
+A series of Zuul jobs handle translations proposals on the proposal slave.

 Projects are added for translations by